BAC Fighter Media Training with USDA

 This entry level media training intensive is for active health and food safety communicators with positions in a government agency (federal, state or local in the United States) or the non-profit sector, who are interested in improving their effectiveness in engaging with journalists in print, television, radio and digital media when advocating for and promoting consumer food safety.

 This training will cover pitching, how to answer questions in a focused, strategic manner, and how to create on-message sound bites and then deliver them throughout an interview.
 Facilitators will also work with participants in mock-interviews to help them handle television/video interviews with complete confidence.
-If you are interested in attending this full day preconference workshop, you must pre-apply by December 20, 2018.
-Space is limited to just 20 qualified participants, and those accepted to participate will be notified by January 18, 2019.
+If you are interested in attending this full-day pre-conference workshop, you must pre-apply by Monday, February 11.
+Space is limited to just 20 qualified participants, and those accepted to participate will be notified by February 22, 2019.

 - Welcome and Introductions